Maya Ghazal

 Maya Ghazal (مايا غزال) is a UK-based Syrian refugee, a UNHCR Goodwill Ambassador, one of the first female Syrian refugee pilots, and a Diana Award winner.

 In 2019, Maya Ghazal became one of the first Syrian refugee women to earn a pilot license.
-Around a year before that, Nour Utayim earned her commercial pilot license in Canada…

 Early life in Syria

 Ghazal was born to a father who ran a fabric factory on the outskirts of Damascus and has two brothers.

 The Syrian civil war started in 2011, when she was 12 years old.

 Life in the United Kingdom

-In September 2015, at the age of 16, with her mother and siblings, following the path that her father took, Ghazal fled Syria to Birmingham, UK.
+In September 2015, at the age of 16, with her mother and siblings, following the path that her father took, Ghazal fled Syria to Birmingham, UK; later moving to London.
 In the UK, she struggled to continue her education, because 16 is a legal school-leaving age in the UK, no school was obliged to accept her, and the schools did not respect her Syrian education credentials.

-The family moved from Birmingham to London.

 In 2017, Ghazal was one of 20 people to be given a Diana Award.

-Ghazal studied aeronautical engineering and pilot education Brunel University London.
+Ghazal studied aeronautical engineering and pilot education at Brunel University London.
 In 2020, she became the first female Syrian refugee pilot and in 2021 she became a United Nations High Commissioner for Refugees Goodwill Ambassador.